laminas/laminas-mvc/doc/book/zend.mvc.examples.md

 Once you have the `RouteMatch` object, you can pull parameters from it.

-The same can be done using the Params plugin&lt;zend.mvc.controller-plugins.params&gt;.
+The same can be done using the Params plugin&lt;laminas.mvc.controller-plugins.params&gt;.

 ### Returning early